practice area bg MOBILE practice area bg scaled

 Common limitations include:

-The Bottom Line: Understand exactly what your business interruption coverage includes and consider whether additional coverage is needed.
+The Bottom Line: Understand exactly what your business interruption coverage includes and consider whether you need additional coverage.

 Misconception #9: Thinking the Hurricane Deductible Is the Same as the Standard Home Insurance Deductible

-Many policyholders assume their regular deductible (e.g., $1,000 or $2,500) applies to all claims, including hurricanes.
+Many policyholders assume their regular deductible (e.g., $1,000 or $2,500) applies to all claims, including those related to hurricanes.
 In reality, hurricane deductibles are usually much higher and are often expressed as a percentage of the home’s insured value (commonly 2%–5%).

-The hurricane deductible usually applies only when the National Weather Service declares a hurricane watch or warning and during a specific timeframe before and after the storm.
+The hurricane deductible usually applies only when the National Weather Service issues a hurricane watch or warning, and only during a specific timeframe before and after the storm.
 Damage from tropical storms, heavy rain, or flooding outside that period may fall under your standard deductible or may not be covered at all if it’s flood damage without a separate flood policy.

 Misconception #10: “My Mortgage Company Will Handle the Insurance Check.”

-If you have a mortgage, your lender’s name will likely be on any property damage insurance check.
-Many homeowners think the mortgage company will forward the funds.
-In reality, the lender may hold the money in escrow and release it in stages as repairs are completed, which can delay the rebuild.
+If you have a mortgage, your lender’s name will likely appear on any insurance check for property damage.
+Many homeowners assume the mortgage company will disburse funds, but in reality, the lender may hold the funds in escrow and release them in stages as repairs are completed, which can delay the rebuild.

 Understanding this process and your rights can prevent frustrating delays in getting your home back to normal.